BardisRenos/KaggleChallenge/README.md

 ### Applying M.I.L
-In our case the model that we have applied, is a Multiple Instance Learning convolutional neural network.
+In our case the model that we have applied, is a **Multiple Instance Learning** Convolutional Neural Network.
 That means each patient's image is divided into small pieces (tiles).
 By doing that the model is feeded with more images by each category.
 As can been shown below.
-Each patient's image is devided into smaller pieces in order to feed the Neural Network with different side of the same category.
+Each patient's image is devided into smaller pieces in order to feed the Neural Network with different sides of the same category tissue .

 <img src= "https://github.com/BardisRenos/Kaggle_Challenge/blob/master/0a6c5a120961974a7dae8cf11245ff73_Image122.jpg" width="250"/> <img src= "https://github.com/BardisRenos/Kaggle_Challenge/blob/master/0a6c5a120961974a7dae8cf11245ff73_Image23.jpg" width="250"/> <img src= "https://github.com/BardisRenos/Kaggle_Challenge/blob/master/0a6c5a120961974a7dae8cf11245ff73_Image98.jpg" height="250"/>